Brushing Tips

 –Illustrations adapted by and used courtesy of the John O. Butler Company–

-What Type of Toothbrush Should I Use?
+What Type Of Toothbrush Should I Use?

 Most dental professionals agree that a soft-bristled brush is best for removing plaque and debris from your teeth.
 Small-headed brushes are also preferable, since they can better reach all areas of the mouth, including hard-to-reach back teeth.
 For many, a powered toothbrush is a good alternative.
 It can do a better job of cleaning teeth, particularly for those who have difficulty brushing or who have limited manual dexterity.

-How Important is the Toothpaste I Use?
+How Important Is the Toothpaste I Use?

 It is important that you use a toothpaste that’s right for you.
 Today there is a wide variety of toothpaste designed for many conditions, including cavities, gingivitis, tartar, stained teeth and sensitivity.
 Ask your dentist or dental hygienist which toothpaste is right for you.